 - Did you know most native bulbs naturally die back and dry out in the summer?
 By fall, many will appear to be a dry, rootless bulb.
 But fear not!
 This is normal - it will put out new roots in the spring and it’s best for it set down those new roots in its new home in your garden.

 - If you purchased a small pot, it may take one full season to several years to reach maturity, depending on the species.
 Keep in mind this gardening axiom; the first year they sleep, the second year they creep, the third year they leap.

 - We are not able to provide a blanket warranty on plants.
 We work with licensed, reputable growers.
 The plants are only in our possession for a few days and are treated with utmost care during that time.
 We are compassionate humans, please don't hesitate to let us know if you have any additional issues or questions; firstname.lastname@example.org

 What can I do with my black plastic pots and tags after I've planted my plants?

 We're so glad you asked!
 Let's work together to reduce plastic waste!

-Black Plastic Pots: While Sparrowhawk is not able to take back your black plastic pots due to state regulation aimed at reducing the spread of plant diseases.
-However, smaller growers, like our friends at Echo Valley Natives (Sandy, OR), Bosky Dell Natives (West Linn, OR) and Sauvie Island Natives (Sauvie Island) sometimes take back and re-use clean, good condition, plastic pots.
+Black Plastic Pots: Our growers are not able to reuse black plastic pots due to state regulation aimed at reducing the spread of plant diseases.
+However, smaller growers, like our friends at Echo Valley Natives (Sandy, OR), Bosky Dell Natives (West Linn, OR) and Sauvie Island Natives (Sauvie Island) sometimes take back and re-use clean, dirt-free, good condition, plastic pots.
 Contact them directly to see if they are currently taking pots and to coordinate a drop off time.
 Thanks for supporting local nurseries and reducing plastic waste!